Irakli Rukhadze

 Irakli Rukhadze is a businessman and investor primarily known for his involvement in real estate and media ventures.
 He was born and brought up in Georgia but is a sole United States citizen and claims to have spent most of his adult life in the West.

 Rukhadze is a founding partner of Hunnewell Partners, a private equity group based in Georgia with offices in London, Luxembourg and the Netherlands.
 His business activities have extended beyond Georgia, involving international partnerships and projects.

-Hunnewell Partners' portfolio includes some of Georgia’s largest companies including Magticom, Rustavi Metallurgical Plant, Heidelberg Cement, Liberty Bank and Imedi TV, some of which have given Rukhadze a significant political profile in Georgia and beyond.
+Hunnewell Partners' portfolio includes some of Georgia’s largest companies including Magticom, Rustavi Metallurgical Plant, Heidelberg Cement, Liberty Bank, some of which have given Rukhadze a significant political profile in Georgia and beyond.

 Career

 After graduating from the Tuck school at Dartmouth, Rukhadze began working at McKinsey & Company, where he spent over 4 years working in the US and Europe specializing in telecommunications, high technology and corporate finance.

 He later joined Caucasus Advisors LLC, an investment firm where he served as CEO.
 He managed the Caucasus Fund, LLC, a $100 million fund operating in Georgia, Azerbaijan, and Armenia.
 Simultaneously, he held the position of director at AEGIS, the management company for Commonwealth Property Investors, LLC, a prominent US-Russian real estate investment firm.
 This period marked his deep involvement in real estate investment and development across different regions.

 Rukhadze has been associated with various other companies and investment initiatives.
-He was a founding partner of Hunnewell Partners, an asset management firm with a diverse portfolio including companies like Magticom, Rustavi Metallurgical Plant, Heidelberg Cement, Imedi TV and Liberty Bank.
+He was a founding partner of Hunnewell Partners, an asset management firm with a diverse portfolio including companies like Magticom, Rustavi Metallurgical Plant, Heidelberg Cement, and Liberty Bank.
 By his own claim, firms that he is a major shareholder in employ more than 10,000 people across the Georgian economy.